alexandre-abrioux/alexandre-abrioux/README.md

 You'll find here a mix of personal projects and contributions to open-source repositories, which represent steps in my journey of continuous learning and my passion for coding.

 #### 🤝 Let's Connect
-I'm always open to discussing new projects, ideas, or opportunities for collaboration.
-Feel free to reach out via [LinkedIn]!
+I'm always open to collaborating on exciting projects or discussing innovative ideas.
+Feel free to reach out on [LinkedIn]!

 ## :rocket: Projects & Contributions